 Please find our safe congregation policy “Honoring the Children and Youth” here.

 UUFA provides signing for some services and upon request.
 Please contact the office for more information.
 Service attendees can also request hearing-impaired devices from the ushers.

 We provide pastoral care to all members.
 To build this loving community, ministers receive special training to assist those who may feel unwelcome, patronized or marginalized.
 Our ministers may not be able to remedy fully every situation, but they can provide a compassionate ear and a willingness to enlist the help of others.
 If you need to share a challenge you have, have a hidden disability that you think someone knowing about is important, please contact a minister to share your information in confidence.

 Service animals are welcomed.
 We have grassy areas where service animals may relieve themselves, but remind you to help us to keep the grounds clean and friendly for all.
 If you have any questions not answered or concerns not addressed, please contact the church office to seek further information.

 UUFA has created a Safe Congregation Plan for the on-going safety and security of all at UUFA.
-On Sundays, a Guide will be part of the volunteers along with Greeters and Ushers.
-The Guide will be stationed outside before the service with an eye to security and later inside after locking the access doors and letting in late arrivals.
 For more information contact Safety and Security.